 Senator Hagel's video record was recently added and is now open for research.
 Out of over 460 videos, 161 are available online in a new exhibit: Under the Bright Lights: Videos in the Chuck Hagel Archives.
 The videos show him on news programs and in the Senate, giving speeches in Nebraska and around the U.S, and campaigning for office in 1996 and 2002.
 There are serious videos, like the dozens of videos relating to conflicts around the world.
 There are funny videos, like his visit to the Daily Show.
 There are sweet videos with family.

-The exhibit opens with press and campaign materials from Senator Hagel’s successful run for office in 1996 and continues with a look at how the freshman senator and his staff settled into their new press and media responsibilities.
+The remainder of the exhibit begins with press and campaign materials from Senator Hagel’s successful run for office in 1996 and continues with a look at how the freshman senator and his staff settled into their new press and media responsibilities.
 A large section of the exhibit shows how Hagel juggled interviews from news outlets and responded to military and veterans issues during his twelve years in office.
 Finally, the exhibit fast forwards to Hagel’s last two years in office as he reflected on his service and looked ahead.
 This exhibit was co-curated by Magda Bátiz, a UNO senior and student assistant in Archives & Special Collections, and Hagel Archivist Lori Schwartz.